 - Keeps students interdisciplinary with their learning

-- Keeps students engage across age groups to encourage and broaden learning in a variety of situations
+- Keeps students engaged across age groups to encourage and broaden learning

 - Holds students accountable to the school, their community, and to each other